luminous-software/extensibility-logs/docs-source/index.md

     - you could [***rate *Extensibility Logs****][rate-or-review-url] (only takes a couple of seconds)
     - or [***review *Extensibility Logs****][rate-or-review-url] (help others benefit from your experience)
     - or [***shout me a coke***](https://www.paypal.me/yannduran/5) (I don't drink coffee or beer lol)

-## The Extensibility Logs Toolbar

-This extension adds a new toolbar that adds command buttons for a set of extensibility-related logs, giving you a **one-click experience** to open the selected log file in a document tab in Visual Studio.

-## Getting Started

-To enable the toolbar, right-click in a blank spot on the toolbar area, and select *Extensibility Logs*.
-Like all other Visual Studio toolbars, you can remove any commands that you feel you don't need, or even add existing Visual Studio commands to it.

 [github-url]: http://www.github.com/luminous-software/extensibility-logs